emscripten-core/emscripten/site/source/docs/building_from_source/building_emscripten_from_source_on_mac_os_x.rst

 	- Install XCode and the XCode Command Line Tools (should already have been done).
 This will provide *git* to the system PATH (see `this stackoverflow post <http://stackoverflow.com/questions/9329243/xcode-4-4-command-line-tools>`_).
 	- Download and install git directly from http://git-scm.com/.

 #.
-Install *cmake* if you do not have it yet:
+Install *CMake* if you do not have it yet:

-	-  Download and install `cmake-2.8.10.2-Darwin64-universal.dmg <http://www.cmake.org/cmake/resources/software.html>`_.
+	-  Download and install `CMake <http://www.cmake.org/cmake/resources/software.html>`_, and make sure it is available in PATH after installation.

-	.. tip:: This specific version (2.8.10) is recommended — it has been tested and shown to work.
-Other versions may not correctly set up the PATH variables, with the result that running *cmake* gives you "not found" errors.

 #.
 Install *node.js* from http://nodejs.org/